chrismarcellino/lambda-ses-email-forwarder/README.md

 under MIT license.)

 Compared to previous versions, this version:
-- has been re-written to allow bounce messages to the sender, for example when raw size of the message is > 10 MB and cannot be forwarded (note that this means that the role policy also requires SendEmail access and not just SendRawEmail as in other versions)
+- has been re-written to allow bounce messages to be sent to the sender, for example when raw size of the message is > 10 MB and cannot be forwarded (note that this means that the role policy also requires SendEmail access and not just SendRawEmail as in other versions)
 - store the mapping and bucket name in environment variables with JSON
 - permit automatic determination of 'noreply' address to be relative to (and match the) receiving domain name
-- better email address parsing using built in python methods to allow for from emails to have names and emails or just email addresses
+- better email address parsing using built-in Python methods to allow for from emails to have names and emails or just email addresses
 - remove unnecessary options in the spirit of minimalism (no prefix, and mandatory no-reply addressing though configurable)